top of page

 • Users can view their friend's status that they choose to share

-• Users can share and edit their current status (active, busy, location).
+• Users can share and edit their current status (active/inactive, busy, location).

 • Location sharing is optional to reduce privacy concerns.